Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and land a job you love!

 Like it or not, a huge part of your job search is going to come down to who you know because people like to hire people they know and trust.
 So when a job opens up, one of the first things a hiring manager might do is ask their colleagues – “do you know anyone who would be a good fit for this job?”

 Be that person someone knows by being active in your networking.
-You can do that by engaging at events (though they may be online right now) and by engaging on LinkedIn.
+You can do that by engaging at events and by engaging on LinkedIn.
 Participate in discussions, reach out to old contacts to catch up, find an alum from your college who works at your target company and ask for 20 minutes of their time to talk about their career path.